Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 sudo iptables -P INPUT ACCEPT

-Afterwards, you can go ahead with clearing other rules.
+Afterward, you can go ahead and clear other rules.
 Remember to save the rules to a file before flushing the table in case you want to restore the configuration later.

 # Clear input chain sudo iptables -F INPUT # Flush the whole iptables sudo iptables -F

 With the iptable flushed, your server could be vulnerable to attacks.
-Make sure to secure your system with an alternative method while disabling iptables even temporarily.
+Secure your system with an alternative method while disabling iptables, even temporarily.

 maciek